Reentry Program Partnership

 Reentry programs should be flexible enough to address reentry issues for those serving a short period of time as well as quality of life issues for offenders serving longer periods.
 The agency has selected a small number of core programs that will be implemented by DRC staff and/or volunteers.
 These programs have been selected due to the research evidence supporting their effectiveness in impacting recidivism rates.
 Any utilization of ODRC staff and/or resource to implement a program must fit the needs of the agency as well as provide appropriate intervention, treatment, and programming for the offenders as they prepare to return to the community or as they prepare for an extended stay in prison.

-Attn: Office of Offender Reentry
+ATTN: Office of Reentry

 770 West Broad Street